 Your investment time horizon and risk tolerance, along with several other factors, will ultimately guide your asset class decisions.
 You can use the Personal Capital Investment Checkup Tool to help determine your target allocation and see how your existing portfolio compares.

-Finally, as with any retirement account, when you make trades within your IRA account, you can do so without generating IRS reporting requirements.
-Think of it this way: when you unload shares, you’re not taking a distribution, and you’re not making a contribution when you use the profits to re-invest.
+Finally, as with any retirement account, when you make trades within your IRA, you can do so without generating IRS reporting requirements.
+Think of it this way: When you unload shares, you’re not taking a distribution, and you’re not making a contribution when you use the profits to re-invest.
 With more flexibility in your investments, this benefit is more pronounced in IRAs.

 Cashing Out Your 401k

 As explained above, you can cash out all or part of your 401k if you want.
 However, we generally don’t recommend cashing out your 401k if you are younger than 59½ due to the current taxation and 10% penalty that will be assessed.